0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 &nbsp;

-### Firmware Dump Setup - A look inside
+## Firmware Dump Setup - A look inside

     Prerequisites:
     - Git Bash (actually optional, but what I used for my terminal)
     - Python 3

 This is the part where it really starts to get interesting.
-Once I had established my logging capabilities, it was then time to take the programming uart (1RX/1TX) adapter for a spin.
+Once logging was established, it was time to take the programming uart (1RX/1TX) adapter for a spin.

 While it is probably possible to do this section with Powershell, I have [Git Bash](https://git-scm.com/) which makes using a text console from Windows much more pleasant.

-There is a Beken 'official' flashing application that was located for doing this part, but I found it to be completely useless as all it did was fail to connect.
+There is a Beken 'official' flashing application that was located for doing this part, but I found it to be completely useless because all it did was fail to connect.
 Instead I chose to use
 [this fork of hid_download_py](https://github.com/OpenBekenIOT/hid_download_py) for the flash reading/writing.
 This will require an installation of [Python 3](https://www.python.org/) to run.

 ```shell